zeha/Oncotrunk/README.md

 - Requires unison to do the actual work.
 - Requires a jabber account on a server with a pubsub server.
 - Linux and OS X only until somebody implements Oncotrunk::Watchers::... for further platforms.
 - Requires a server to sync to (say, public reachable ssh server).
+May also require unison there.

 ## Installation

 Install globally:

     $ gem install oncotrunk

+Install unison:

+Debian/Ubuntu:

+    $ apt-get install unison

+OS X:

+    $ brew install unison

 ## Usage